Home > Facade > Advance Façades & Glazing Failures

 Panel systems are generally designed by framed glass units.
 The frame panel can be point fixed by a structural supporting system while the glass remains continuously supported on two or four sides.

 Frameless glazed systems are considered as the most expensive glazed system out of all types.
 These glass panels require perforations to accommodate the specialized bolting hardware.
 Cast stainless steel spider fittings are most commonly used to tie the glass panels to the supporting structure.
 The glass must be designed to accommodate bending loads and deflections resulting from the fixing method.

-Point-fixed-clamped system are designed to fix the glass panels without any perforation for supporting.
+Point-fixed-clamped systems are designed to fix the glass panels without any perforation for support.
 In case of a spider type fitting, the spider is rotated 45 degrees from the bolted position so that its arms align with the glass seams.

 Mullion systems include a steel or aluminium sections positioned at every vertical joint in the glazing grid.
 These steel and aluminium mullions can be designed in ‘open’ or ‘closed’ positions.